Important remark for all users only reading headlines:

 Some examples where such a remote scenario might be useful:

 • Short Antenna Cable: It is always advantageous to have the cabling from the antenna to the receiver as short as possible, despite the fact that the drivers all support a Bias-T supply to drive e.g. a mast amplifier.
-The cheap rtl-sdr dongles do not provide this facility though.
+Many cheap rtl-sdr dongles do not provide this facility though.

 • Antenna Location: Using an antenna together with the receiver hardware near the SDR program like QIRX will in most cases be a compromise.
 Having the possibility to put an antenna on the roof pairs nicely with using a remote I/Q data driver.